nicolafio/ait/tools/config-verify/readme.md

 of the .xpi file.
 If any error is encountered, the build script will abort its operation.

-It is also possibile to run the parameters verification independently.
+It is also possibile to run the configuration verification independently.

 ```
-$ ./tools/params-verify/script.sh
+$ ./tools/config-verify/script.sh
 ```